Deepshikha-Chhaperia/farmbot-ai-assistant/README.md

 1. **Real Government Data** - Not mock data like other projects
 2. **Premium Voice AI** - ElevenLabs for authentic pronunciation
 3. **Cultural Authenticity** - Built with deep understanding of Indian agriculture
-4. **Rural Optimization** - Designed for 2G networks, not 5G cities
+4. **Rural Accessibility** - Optimized for low-bandwidth environments with voice-first design
 5. **Production Ready** - Actually deployed and working, not just a demo

 ### Social Impact